System overview

 Why the split matters

 Execution, economics, and proof are related, but they should not collapse into one blurred product face.
-The split makes operation clearer for builders and review stronger for everyone else.
+The split makes operation clearer for builders, review stronger for everyone else, and the public story easier to hold in one pass.